 Ted joined our team as Project Manager in 2001 and became a Principal in 2014.
 His commitment and passion for the environment and community fuel his focus on environmental sustainability and historic rehabilitation.
 Ted’s responsibilities include business development, development management, and finance consulting, in San Francisco and Marin.

 Ted earned his J.D. in 1995 from Golden Gate University School of Law, specializing in environmental law and policy, and his B.A. from the University of Colorado at Boulder.
-He serves on the board of the California Heritage Council, and is a member of SPUR and ULI.
+He serves on the board of San Francisco Heritage, an architectural preservation organization, and is a member of SPUR and ULI.
 Ted’s interests in music, arts, and the environment are shared with his family who live in Marin.

 Associates and Staff